COGS108/Overview/COGS108-Syllabus.md

 Know that a third of the class typically feels overwhelmed at the start of the quarter.
 That said, the average is quite high in this course typically (A-).
 So, while we anticipate you all doing well in this course, if you are feeling lost or overwhelmed, that’s ok!
 Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Campuswire.

 Cheating and plagiarism have been and will be strongly penalized.
-If, for whatever reason, datahub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact me by emailing your assignment by email ([sellis@ucsd.edu](mailto:sellis@ucsd.edu)), or else it will be graded as late.
+If, for whatever reason, datahub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact me by emailing your assignment by email ([jfleischer@ucsd.edu](mailto:jfleischer@ucsd.edu)), or else it will be graded as late.

 ## Disability Access